16 Miles. That’s all I have to say. The End. Okay not really. But I did run 16 miles this week, as part of my Marathon Training Plan For Beginners!

 Follow PRO Compression on Facebook and Twitter to get the latest news.
 You can also join the Sock of the Month email list for great deals and new product announcements.
 Look for the sign up form at the bottom of the PRO Compression homepage.

-Okay before we get to the giveaway, it’s time to review this week’s tips from the book The Non-Runner’s Marathon Trainer.
+Now it’s time to review this week’s tips from the book The Non-Runner’s Marathon Trainer.
 Here are the tips for week 10:

 Marathon Training Tips: Week 10